90s Anime: 21 Best Classics From the 1990s

 Yu Yu Hakusho: Ghost Files (1992-1995)

-I caught Yu Yu Hakusho right after school when I was younger, and Yusuke’s attitude still feels like a blueprint for “street-smart shonen lead.”
-The show starts with a simple premise and grows into iconic tournament arcs and character bonds.
+I caught Yu Yu Hakusho right after school as a kid, and Yusuke’s whole attitude still reads like the blueprint for the street-smart shonen lead.
+It starts with a simple premise and grows into iconic tournament arcs and some of the best team dynamics in the genre.

 9